78 lakh voters set to elect 6 candidates in a tense J&K poll

 Jammu, Apr 09: The fate of several candidates contesting the elections in Jammu and Kashmir would be decided by 78 lakh voters of which 38 lakh are women.

-J&K would elect six candidates, who will be facing the polls in five phases starting Thursday.
+J&K would elect six candidates, who will be facing the polls in five phases starting from Thursday.

 There are 4.25 lakh new voters of which 159 are transgenders.
 Further there are 47,216 people with disabilities, while 1,433 are VIP voters.
 Among the new voters inducted into the voters list, over 2.60 lakh are in the age group of 18 and 21.